HanWenfang/syncless/README.txt

 asynchronous DNS resolver (using evdns) and a HTTP server capable of serving WSGI applications.
-Syncless aims to be a coroutine-based alternative of event-driven networking engines (such as Twisted and FriendFeed's Tornado), and it's a competitor of gevent, pyevent, Eventlet and Concurrence.
+Syncless aims to be a coroutine-based alternative of event-driven networking engines (such as Twisted and FriendFeed's Tornado), and it's a competitor of gevent, pyevent, python-libevent, Eventlet and Concurrence.

 Features
 ~~~~~~~~